 10 Accessible Hotels in Vancouver

 We’re renowned for our welcoming spirit, and our hotels reflect this by combining thoughtful accessible design with distinct atmospheres.
-Whether you’re drawn to modern luxury, boutique charm, or practical convenience, these hotels offer improved accessibility while ensuring a comfortable stay.
+Whether you’re drawn to modern luxury, boutique charm, or practical convenience, these hotels offer improved accessibility to support a comfortable stay.

 1. Azur Legacy Hotel

-A gem in the heart of downtown Vancouver, the Azur Legacy Hotel offers a boutique experience without compromising on accessibility, making it a perfect choice for travellers seeking a refined stay.
-Accessibility is seamlessly integrated into its design, with designated parking, an entrance ramp, and a spacious elevator that accommodates a full 180-degree turn for mobility devices.
-Guests with visual impairments will appreciate the staff’s thoughtful training in providing verbal directions, while three accessible rooms offer comfort without compromise.
+A gem in the heart of downtown Vancouver, the Azur Legacy Hotel offers a boutique experience with a range of accessibility options, making it a perfect choice for travellers seeking a refined stay.
+Accessibility is integrated into its design, with designated parking, an entrance ramp, and a large elevator that accommodates a full 180-degree turn for mobility devices.
+Staff are trained to provide clear verbal directions upon request, while three thoughtfully designed accessible rooms are equipped with essential mobility features, including roll-in showers, lowered shower handles, grab bars, elevated toilet seats, and pull-down closet assistance.

 2. Paradox Hotel Vancouver

 The Paradox Hotel is a modern escape near Stanley Park, offering a sleek, high-end experience.
-Five ADA-compliant Executive King Rooms feature roll-in showers, removable shower heads, and grab bars, while hearing-impaired light alert kits are available upon request.
-Wheelchair-accessible doorways and connecting rooms add another layer of convenience, ensuring that guests have everything they need for a relaxing stay.
+Five ADA-compliant Executive King Rooms feature roll-in showers, removable shower heads, and grab bars, as well as lowered towel hooks and racks.
+Visual alert kits and sensors are available upon request.
+Wider doorways support wheelchair access to accessible rooms and connecting rooms add another layer of convenience, to support a relaxing stay for all guests.

 ➡️ Learn more: Paradox Hotel Accessibility